samuel-poirier/toggl-to-dynamics-timesheet-converter/README.md

 }
 ```

-You can run program using the following arguments to specify the mapping,
+2. Export a Toggl weekly timesheet, go to track.toggl.com/report, open the detailed report view and export it to CSV.
-input and output csv file:
+3. You can run program using the following arguments to specify the mapping, input and output csv file:

 ```bash
 go run main.go -m mapping.json -i toggl.csv -o dynamics.csv